This post contains compensated links. Please read our disclaimer for more info.

 Kate Comer – Rolling Along With Kids

 Mason our son has autism and is a sensory seeker which pretty much means he loves movement, spinning, touch and running away.
 This can mean plane travel is a real headache as he doesn’t sit still for long!
 We also need to consider what we do and how we do it so we don’t get a dreaded meltdown.
 Here are my tips for plane travel and holidays in Bali:

 - When I book flights I aim for day flights.
 It can be very tempting to think overnight flights are best, that they will just sleep but this rarely turns out to be the case and we have an over exhausted child.
-When I book the flight I select seats at the back of the plane close to the toilets especially if I am flying with the kids by myself.
-Having a child asleep and the other wanting the toilet is tricky if in the middle of the plane.
-I also find more of the spare seats are at the back of the plane.
+When I book the flight I select seats at the front of the plane and often will pay extra for the more expensive seats.
+Waiting has become very difficult with Mason so being first off the plane is very helpful.
+This also allows us to be in the front of the immigration line.

 - Pack LOTS of snacks.
 Any favourite ones are a must and don’t rely on the fact that if you order a meal your child will want to eat it.

 - Even when Mason was 18mths and had not really used headphones before we still packed them.
 He will actually watch a movie on the iPad with the headphones plugged into the jack and not wearing them!
 He constantly wants to have the touch volume control on high but this way it doesn’t disturb other passengers.

 - Make sure the iPad is fully charged and take a power lead too.
-Often planes will now have a usb port for charging but be wary of this, we have had flights where the USB will not charge the iPad only the phone.
+Often planes will now have a USB port for charging but be wary of this, we have had flights where the USB will not charge the iPad only the phone.